Pusher Love Girl

 one of the best songs on The 20/20 Experience.
-Some critics, however, were critical of the song's length and its lyrics.
+Some critics, however, were critical of the song's length and some of its lyrics.
 Following the release of The 20/20 Experience, due to strong digital downloads, it reached number 15 on the South Korean singles chart, number 64 on the US Billboard Hot 100 chart and number 122 on the UK Singles Chart.

 Timberlake debuted "Pusher Love Girl" live during his comeback performance at DirecTV's Super Night in February 2013.
 He also performed the song at the 55th Annual Grammy Awards and on Late Night with Jimmy Fallon.
-Timberlake also performed the song during the Legends of the Summer Stadium Tour (2013) and The 20/20 Experience World Tour (2013–14).
+Timberlake also performed the song during the Legends of the Summer Stadium Tour (2013), The 20/20 Experience World Tour (2013–14) and The Forget Tomorrow World Tour (2024-2025).
 At the 56th Annual Grammy Awards (2014), "Pusher Love Girl" won the award for Best R&B Song.

 Writing and production

 "Pusher Love Girl" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy.
 The song was produced by Timbaland, Timberlake and Harmon.
 Timberlake arranged and produced his vocals, which were recorded at Larabee Studios in North Hollywood, California.
 Harmon provided the track's keyboards, while Elliott Ives played the guitar and The Regiment provided horns.
 Benjamin Wright and The Benjamin Wright Orchestra performed song's strings, which, as well as the horns, were recorded by Reggie Dozler at EastWest Studios in Los Angeles, California.
 The song was engineered by Chris Godbey, with assistance from Alejandro Baima.
 The song was mixed by Jimmy Douglass, Godbey and Timberlake at Larabee Studios.